MatixAndr09/Abyss/README.md

 # Abyss
 Abyss is a better windows CLI made in python.
+It adds function that are used in linux like you can transfer output of a command to a file.